digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 ### notes

-Optional text on how this data was made or produced, or how it can be interpreted.
+Optional text on how this data was  or produced, or how it can be interpreted.

+### made-date

+The date a tree preservation order was made available to the public.
+The tree or trees are temporarily protected from this date, until the order is confirmed.

+Write in YYYY-MM-DD format.

+Example: '2022-12-20'

 ### start-date

 The date that the tree preservation order came into force, written in `YYYY-MM-DD` format.

 Example: `1984-03-28`

+### confirmed-date

+The date a tree preservation order is confirmed as being in effect, and the tree or trees are fully protected.
+This comes after all objections have been considered.

+Write in YYYY-MM-DD format.

+Example: '2022-12-20'

 ### end-date